planship/planship-nuxt/README.md

 When used in the universal rendering mode, the data is fetched in the following fashion:
 1. The plugin is initialized on the server and Planship entitlements and subscription data are fetched so they can be used for server-side rendering.
 2. The plugin is initialized on the client using the data already fetched on the server.
-3. THe pluging re-hydrates itslef on the client, and initiates a websocket connection for continuous entitlements updates from Planship.
+3. The pluging re-hydrates itself on the client and initiates a websocket connection for continuous entitlements updates from Planship.

 #### Composite return value for both `sync` and `async` operations